 2. Free Course Resources: This is NOT a live session.
 Register to receive a copy of the recording and slides.

-The list of topics is listed below on the schedule.
-If you can’t attend the live sessions, simply register to receive the recording and slides only.
+The upcoming topics are listed below on the schedule.
+If you cannot attend the live sessions, simply register to receive the recording and slides only.

-Please ensure you have the latest browser for either Google Chrome or Firefox prior to attending the live session - this is very important.
+** Please ensure you have the latest browser for either Google Chrome or Firefox prior to attending a live session to ensure the software package will work **